valkey-io/valkey-glide/java/README.md

 ## System Requirements

-The beta release of GLIDE for Valkey was tested on Intel x86_64 using Ubuntu 22.04.1, Amazon Linux 2023 (AL2023), and macOS 12.7 (aarch64-apple-darwin).
+The release of GLIDE for Valkey was tested on the following platforms:

+Linux:
+- Ubuntu 22.04.1 (x86_64)
+- Amazon Linux 2023 (AL2023) (x86_64)

+macOS:
+- macOS 12.7 (Apple silicon/aarch_64 and Intel/x86_64)

 ## Layout of Java code
 The Java client contains the following parts:

 1. `src`: Rust dynamic library FFI to integrate with [GLIDE core library](../glide-core/README.md).
 2. `client`: A Java-wrapper around the GLIDE core rust library and unit tests for it.
-3. `examples`: An examples app to test the client against a Valkey localhost.
+3. `examples`: An example app to test the client against a Valkey localhost.
 4. `benchmark`: A dedicated benchmarking tool designed to evaluate and compare the performance of GLIDE for Valkey and other Java clients.
 5. `integTest`: An integration test sub-project for API and E2E testing.